habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

   )
   ~~~

+In this example, the corresponding default.toml file would have the following key/value pairs defined:

+    [server]
+    port = 80
+    host = "www.example.com"

+    [ssl]
+    port = 443

 pkg_exposes
 : Optional.
-An array of `pkg_exports` keys containing default values for which ports that this package exposes.
-These values are used as sensible defaults for other tools.
-For example, when exporting a package to a container format.
+An array of `pkg_exports` keys containing default values for the ports that this package exposes.
+These values are used as sensible defaults for other tools, such as when exporting a package to a container format.

   ~~~
   pkg_exposes=(port ssl-port)
   ~~~

+  > Note: In addition to specifying the keys you defined in `pkg_exports`, you **must** have a default.toml file indicating the port values to expose.

 pkg_binds
 : Optional.
 An associative array representing services which you depend on and the configuration keys that you expect the service to export (by their `pkg_exports`).
 These binds *must* be set for the supervisor to load the service.
 The loaded service will wait to run until it's bind becomes available.
 If the bind does not contain the expected keys, the service will not start successfully.